heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/PRESENTATION.md

 <small>L. Delafontaine and H. Louis, with the help of Copilot</small>

+<small>Based on the original course by O. Liechti and J. Ehrensberger</small>

 ![bg opacity:0.1][illustration]

 ## Table of contents

 - **[Theoretical content](#theoretical-content)**
+  - System scalability
+    - Definition
+    - Why and when?
-  - Installation of software: traditional vs. containerization
+  - Vertical scaling vs. horizontal scaling
+  - Caching
+    - Client-side caching
+    - Server-side caching
+    - CDN
+    - Expiration and validation
-  - OCI, images, containers and registries
+  - Reverse-proxy and load balancing
+    - Definition
-  - Dockerfile and Docker Compose
+    - Hardware and software load balancers
+    - Sticky sessions
+    - Round-robin
+    - Least connections
+    - Least response time
+    - Hashing
+  - Content delivery
-  - Tips and tricks
+  - HTTP and scaling
 - **[Practical content](#practical-content)**
   - [What will you do?](#what-will-you-do)
   - [Find the practical content](#find-the-practical-content)

----

-    - Install Docker (and Docker Compose)
-    - Run a container with Docker
-    - Run a container with Docker Compose
-    - Write a Dockerfile, build and run an image with Docker
-    - Build and run the same image with Docker Compose

 ## Theoretical content